Amazing Green Tea Health Benefits

 Heals sunburn

-If you spend too much time in the sun, drinking Green tea will help heal your sunburned skin quicker.
+If you spend too much time in the sun, drinking Green tea will help heal your sunburned skin more quickly.
 Green tea contains tannic acid and theobromine.
 They act as pain relievers and can heal damaged skin.

 Make a cup of tea using a Green tea bag as usual.
 Then place the used tea bag (let it cool down) directly onto the sunburned area of the skin.